rozankc/Bayesian-Knowledge-Tracing-for-Lecture-Quiz-Sequences/README.md

 We compare this against a baseline Quiz-Only BKT model using a dataset of 6,000+ lecture–quiz records from a Coursera MOOC.

-# Key Result:
-The Lecture-Quiz model achieved an AUC of 0.9640 and Log-Loss of 0.0156, outperforming the Quiz-Only model (AUC: 0.9370 | Log-Loss: 0.0272).
+> Key Finding: The Lecture-Quiz model achieved an AUC of 0.9640 and Log-Loss of 0.0156, outperforming the Quiz-Only model (AUC: 0.9370 | Log-Loss: 0.0272).

 # Research Questions
 📌RQ1 What is the effect of lecture completion on initial knowledge states p(Know₀) across different learner profiles? </p>